amonks/hip-hop-analysis/jayz-nas.md

 ## Conclusion

 I think the most interesting thing that came out of these two songs is the semi-beef between Kanye West and Ron Brows.
-In an interview with *XXL*, Ron recontextualized the beef as sampling-vs-synthesis, amusingly attempting to deligitimize sampling and discredit a huge part of Hip-Hop's history:
+In an interview with *XXL*, Ron re-contextualized the beef as sampling-vs-synthesis, amusingly attempting to de-legitimize sampling and discredit a huge part of Hip-Hop's history:

 >>	Come on.
 I did that from scratch.
 Kanye sampled it.
 Come on.
 My mother can go in the house and listen to a record, chop that, chop that and make that.
 You know I heard Kanye when he was saying that, “How can people compare them?”
 I did that from scratch, the keyboard, a drum machine, my drum patterns.
 That’s me playing the keyboard with the strings and all the additional percussion.
 And it was hard.
 That’s a sample.
 Come on, anybody can do that.
 Is y’all playing?
 “Yo, it’s better.”
 Nah.
 I mean, I don’t know who produced [“Takeover”].
 Kanye know, man.
 He know deep in his heart what beat is harder.
 And you can just do a survey.